 Work in afghan stitch until you’ve created a square.
 After about row 25, measure your work periodically to check the progress.

 When you’ve determined that your piece is square, work one slip stitch in each vertical bar all the way across the row.
 Work one last slip stitch into the end of the row, in the same spot you’d ordinarily work the last afghan stitch in the row.
-(29 slip stitches worked.)
+(29 slip stitches should work but adjust as needed.)

-Work 2 of these squares for each potholder you want to make.
-If you’d like to make a matching pair of potholders, you’ll need four squares all together.
+Crochet two of these squares for each potholder you want to make.
+For example, if you’d like to make a matching pair of potholders, you’ll need four squares all together.

 The edging is worked in the round, and it is created using single crochet and slip stitches.
 The edging is used to hold the two pieces of the potholder together.